BRML/baxter_pick_and_place/README.md

 ## Known Limitations and Bugs

 - No Gazebo models of objects to manipulate are included.
 - The external calibration routine gives rather poor results.
+We can handle this, since the visual servoing is able to compensate for coarse position estimates.